RaulDiodiu/rap-handson-travel-docs/part6/6aSHORT.md

 ### Implementing Action `acceptTravel`
 [^ Top of page](#)
 The `acceptTravel` action sets the status of a chosen travel instance to Accepted (A).
-Technically speaking, this action is an instance action with return parameter $self.
+Technically speaking, this action is an instance action with return parameter `[1] $self`.
 The value of the field OverallStatus is changed by executing a modify request to update this field with the corresponding value.
 For implementation you have to first add the action definition in the behavior definition and then use Quick Fix via `Ctrl + 1`.
 Eclipse will automatically create a new method for the action in the previously created behavior pool.
 In the method implementation you'll want to use the EML Update syntax to set the status to accepted. **Don't forget** to `use` the action also in the behavior projection!
 For more information on EML, check the course slides or visit [SAP Help for EML](https://help.sap.com/viewer/923180ddb98240829d935862025004d6/Cloud/en-US/af7782de6b9140e29a24eae607bf4138.html).
 ```abap